Spritea/BoxMOTS/README.md

 - **Flexible modules**.
 Optical flow model and shadow detection model are used on-demand.
 They can also be replaced by more advanced optical flow/shadow detection models to achieve better performance.

 ## Visualization Results
-BoxMOTS visualization results on KITTI MOTS, BDD100K MOTS, MOSE, and YouTube-VIS 2019 (from top to bottom).
+BoxMOTS visualization results on KITTI MOTS, BDD100K MOTS, MOSE (VOS dataset), and YouTube-VIS 2019 (VIS dataset) (from top to bottom).
 For results on MOSE and YouTube-VIS 2019, the BoxMOTS model trained on KITTI MOTS is used to directly make predictions on MOSE and YouTube-VIS 2019, without training on these two datasets.

 <table>
   <tr>